jamesrayman/Ero/docs/ero.md

 ### File Format

-A Euclid program is an ASCII text file with the extension "`.euclid`", or multiple of such files.
+An Ero program is an ASCII text file with the extension "`.ero`", or multiple of such files which execute each other.

 ### Objects

-In Euclid, an "object" is some piece of data that signifies something.
+An "object" is a piece of data that signifies something.
 For example the sphere with center (3, 4, 2) and radius 2 is an object.
-The real number -4.34 is also an object.
-Data types in Euclid are discussed in detail later.
+The real number 4.34 is also an object.
+Data types are discussed in detail later.

 ### Expressions